-Japan earthquake death toll rises
+Death toll rises to 39 following earthquake on Japanese island Hokkaido

 -

-The death toll has hit 39 from a powerful earthquake that struck the northern Japanese island of Hokkaido last week.
+The death toll has risen to 39 from a powerful earthquake that struck the northern Japanese island of Hokkaido last week.

 One person remained missing in the town of Atsuma, where multiple landslides triggered by the quake slammed into houses at the foot of steep hills.